 Some such method the mystic type was bound either to appropriate or to invent: and, since our mental machinery is undenominational, it here followed a true instinct in accepting and turning to new uses the system of mental training already evolved by the race.
 Whether the supersensual fact on which it is concentrated be called Brahma, the Celestial Venus, the Absolute, Allah, or the Blessed Trinity, consciousness passes through much the same stages, follows the same general laws, obeys the same psychological imperatives, in the course of attending to it.
 Hence Hindu, Sufi, Neoplatonic and Christian contemplatives have much in common, and may and do learn from one another the principles which should govern the training of their peculiar powers.
 Nor can they, as a class, dispense with such training.
 That which the great spiritual genius, the great natural artist, does by instinct, the many who only possess a talent for Reality must do by the nurture and gradual education of their lesser faculty for God.
 Jesus lived always in a state of direct and profound communion with the supernal order, "His head in Eternity, His feet in time."
 Paul and John had little need of the "Celestial Ladder" to help their flight towards the Origin of All that Is.
-But others, who lacked their power, did require the support of some system which should initiate them into the art of contemplation, show of Dogma, Vol. II. p.
-375.
+But others, who lacked their power, did require the support of some system which should initiate them into the art of contemplation, show them how the machinery of perception might be adjusted to the rhythm of this new universe.